mahamkhawar/DH110-22F-Demo/assignment06/README.md

 2. Find relevant resources in preferred media format for passive involvement

 ### Purpose
 The purpose of creating this interactive prototype is to digitize the lo-fidelity wireframes and create a styleguide for designs moving from this point forward.
 By being able to visualize the frames, we can pinpoint our solutions how users will intereact with them.
+For the purpose of this interface design, I will be focusing on Task 1, which is the ability to get involved in the local area.
 ### Process
 This interactive prototype was made using Figma, a collaborative tool for creating interface design.
 After creating hand-drawn low-fidelity wireframes, I transferred my deisgns to Figma, utilizing frames for a 14-inch Macbook Air.
 I used a grid to layout the structure for this redesign to ensure components were proportional and evenly distributed.
 I then went on to determine aspects such as typography, color scheme, and shape variation.
 From there I conducted an impression test and an accessibility check to gather initial feedback and ensure inclusivity in my re-design.